Edumatsu/laravel-filament-outsourcing-manager/README.md

-# Laravel 9 Docker Template
+# Outsoursing Manager With Laravel and Filament
 Laravel 9 Docker with PHP 8.1.6, nginx, Postgres SQL 14.4, Filament 2.0 and Redis.

 ## Getting Started